timescale/docs/cloud/backup-restore-cloud.md

 1. Recovery: When the restore is complete, recovery can begin.
 This is where the database replays the WAL segments that have been created since the last successful backup.
-This stage is processed using a single thread, so the speed of this stage is not dependent on the size of the service, but the amount of data between the last successful backup and the WAL segments stored.
+This stage is processed using a single thread, so the speed of this stage is dependent not on the size of the service, but on the amount of data between the last successful backup and the WAL segments stored.
 If your last successful backup was recent, this step will be quicker than the restore step.